 - For examples of how to “translate” academic scholarship for public consumption, prospective writers are encouraged to view posts appearing on sites such as the Contexts blog, the Conversation, and the Gender & Society blog.

 - To submit a contribution, please send your submission (with any hyperlinks inserted) as a Microsoft Word file to EngagingSports@gmail.com.
 Please also attach any photos (or include hyperlinks to the photos), along with appropriate captions and photo attribution, that you wish to use with the submission.
-All submissions will be reviewed by a site editor and a reviewer(s) with expertise in an area related to the submission prior to publication.
+All submissions will be reviewed by an editor and a reviewer(s) with expertise in an area related to the submission prior to publication.